dijojohn89/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repository for the Data Science Specialization from John Hopkins.
+Repository for the Data Science Specialization from John Hopkins by Dijo John.